 QSL from JY1 King Hussein:

-During 1966-1967 I was stationed at a very, very, small communications base (tropo/vhf/uhf) on the Thailand/Laos border named the WARIN RADIO SITE (U.S. Army):
+During 1966-1967 I was stationed at a very, very, small communications base (tropo/vhf/uhf) on the Thailand/Laos border named the WARIN RADIO SITE (U.S. Army), photo:

-Would very much like to hear from anyone that was stationed at Warin or from AET, the U.S. Army HF station in Tehran, Iran, where I was stationed next.
+Would very much like to hear from anyone that was stationed at Warin or from AET, the U.S. Army HF station in Tehran, Iran, where I was stationed next on a TDY assignment in 4Q/1967.

 You must be logged in to file a report on this page